 Ever since she learned to use a camera as an Army journalist, Emily has been addicted to semi-obsessively documenting all the interesting-looking people, places, things and events in her life.
 She’s shot a bunch of famous people and myriad events (including this thing called the Iraq War, which many people have forgotten about), but her favorite subjects are musicians, babies and nature.
 Her camera of choice is a Nikon D90 and she hates using a flash.

 Emily loves to write and always has.
 For six years, she was an Army “journalist” – notated as such because military journalism is also called “public affairs” – and wrote lots of articles and editorials on varying topics having to do with the Army.
+Now she writes songs, essays, and a popular advice column called “Ask Someone Who Knows Stuff About Things.”
 She also has a sporadically-updated travel blog.
-Recently, a poem of hers was published in a collection of writings from veterans of the Global War on Terror(ism).
-You can check out the book here.
+Her poems “I Am The Savage” and “Yellow Ribbon” (which became a song) have been published in collections of writings from veterans of the Global War on Terror(ism).
+You can check out the books here.

-Emily served in the Army from 2002 to 2008, which included two combat tours to Baghdad, Iraq – the first from January 2005 to January 2006, the second from March 2007 to May 2008.
-Three weeks after her second deployment ended, she received her honorable discharge from the military.
-About a year later, she came across the organization Iraq Veterans Against the War (www.ivaw.org) and thought, “Hey!
+Emily Yates served in the Army from 2002 to 2008, including two combat tours to Baghdad, Iraq – Jan.
+2005 to Jan.
+2006, and March 2007 to May 2008.
+About a year after receiving her honorable discharge from the military, she came across the organization Iraq Veterans Against the War (www.ivaw.org) and thought, “Hey!
 I am one of those.”
-So she joined, and continue to be as active within the Bay Area chapter as she is able.
+So she joined, and continues to be as active within the Bay Area chapter as she is able.
 She is a supporter of IVAW’s Operation Recovery – the campaign to stop the deployment of traumatized troops, to which you can donate here.
 She is also an advocate of bringing back the draft in order to reconnect Americans with the consequences of war and U.S. foreign policy and intervention.
 She received her B.A. in Near Eastern Studies at U.C.
-Berkeley in May 2013, and has been using her studies to better understand and process her own experience as a participant in the Iraq War.
-In 2012, she created a short documentary called “Islamophobia in the Military,” which was screened on September 11, 2012 at UC Berkeley.
+Berkeley in May 2013, using her studies to better understand and process her own experience as a participant in the Iraq War.
+In 2012, she created a short documentary called “Islamophobia in the Military,” screened on September 11, 2012 at UC Berkeley.
 Her aim is to continue to create avenues for public discourse surrounding this and other issues relating to an increasingly militarized American society.